SmartSpin2K/SS2K-Documentation/documentation/configuration.md

 You can access the advanced configuration settings of your SmartSpin2k either using the SmartSpin2k Companion App or using Wi-Fi.  _We recommend the app for most users_.

 Through advanced configuration, you can do things like specify your power meter, increase your shift steps, flip the shifter button orientation, and much more.
-Learn more about the different settings [here].(#what-do-all-these-settings-mean)
+Learn more about the different settings [here](#what-do-all-these-settings-mean).

 Table of contents
 {: .no_toc }